-1st and 2nd Grade
+3rd and 4th Grade

+Principle: Trust in God instead of money, things, and status

+Bible Character(s): Abram, Lot

+Scripture Reference: Genesis 14:14-24

-Principle: Trust in God instead of money, things, and status Bible Character(s): Abram, Lot chosen the fertile land near Sodom to settle with his family and possessions after Abram allowed him first choice of land.
+PERSONAL PREPARATION: Before this weekend, read through Genesis 14.
+Lot had chosen the fertile land near Sodom to settle with his family and possessions after Abram allowed him first choice of land.
 However his selfish choice brought repercussions when he was taken captive after an alliance of kings invaded the Jordan Valley and defeated the local kings.
 In response to hearing of his nephew's captivity, Abram assembled his men and defeated the forces holding Lot.
 Abram recovered Lot, his household, and all of his possessions.
 After returning, Abram is greeted by the King of Sodom and Melchizedek (mel-kih-zeh-deck), the King of Salem.
 Melchizedek provides food and wine for Abram and his men and blessed Abram, attributing his victory to the power of God.
 Abram recognizes God's sovereignty and provision and presents a portion of his goods to Melchizedek.
 When the King of Sodom displays no gratitude or honor to God, but presents Abram with an offer for goods, Abram rejects the offer and takes nothing for himself.
 His dependence on God to make him into "a great nation," outweighs the opportunities provided through the gifts of earthly kings.